python-geeks/Automation-scripts/README.md

 **Cheers to all, our panda removed exercise from daily schedule 🤸‍♂️**

 ## Update 3 :
-**Moving forward we achieve our next goal, now that panda doesn't play any outdoor game anymore  🏌️‍♂️**
+**Moving forward we achieve our next goal, now our panda doesn't play any outdoor game anymore  🏌️‍♂️**

+## Update 4:
+**Goals of 2020 completed, Panda now hired a maid to clean his house :)**

 And it's okay if you're not aware of process.
 Kindly raise query by creating pull request (In query template).
 Here is the link for that how to create a pull request in other's Repo